 "Oh Just getting info," he said calmly.

-"You cool dude!
+"You idiot!
 You could get us both exposed!"

 "For what?
 You betraying the Hunters for some toa team!?
 The Shadowed one is most unhappy with the current events you are taking place in."